Caracas Mayor, Juan Barreto

 City Mayors lists cities and city organisations, profiles individual mayors and provides information on hundreds of urban events.
 More

-Juan Barreto, Mayor of Caracas,
+Juan Barreto, former Mayor of Caracas,

-an ally of Venezuela’s president
+and ally of Venezuelan president Chavez

 By Andrew Stevens, Deputy Editor